 White biotechnology is an important part of environmental sustainability and industrial development.
 Keeping both in mind, here are some of the key objectives of white biotechnology.

 - White biotechnology’s first agenda has been the production of biodegradable plastics with the polyesters of 3-hydroxy acids (PHAs).
-PHA is naturally synthesized by many microorganisms as an energy reserve and carbon source.
+Many microorganisms naturally synthesize PHA as an energy reserve and carbon source.
 These compounds work as synthetic thermoplastics and elastomers but are rapidly degraded by bacteria in soil or water.
 Biotechnology specialists have been working in this sector for over 20 years.
 Constraint: A major problem of the commercialization of such plastics is its cost- they are five to ten times expensive than petroleum-based polymers.
 Thus the major part of the research has been focused on reducing their production cost.

 - “Paper” is another product that could benefit from white biotechnology.
-Much of the pollution in the paper-making process is caused by ‘krafting’- removing lignin from the wood substrate.
-Now, many research is making an effort to reduce the modifying lignin structure or its amount in trees.
+Much of the pollution in the paper-making process is caused by ‘crafting’- removing lignin from the wood substrate.
+Now, much research is making an effort to reduce the modifying lignin structure or its amount in trees.
 Constraint: Although the papermaking industry could have made a good margin by reducing production costs, no major projects in this mission have yet been undertaken.
-There are two major roadblocks transgenic wood commercialization, altered lignin needs to adopt in its actual field performance rather than laboratory and secondly public need to accept the use of transgenic organisms and their product.
+There are two major roadblocks in transgenic wood commercialization.
+Altered lignin needs to adopt in its actual field performance rather than laboratory, and secondly public needs to accept the use of transgenic organisms and their product.

 Future of White Biotechnology

 White biotechnology can someday replace a major portion of natural oil with all micro-organisms products.
 The non-degradable paper and plastic use can be minimized to a great extent and replaced by the bio-degradable one.
-And who knows, every department stores could sell clothes can be made from plants by-products?
+And who knows, every department store could sell clothes that can be made from plants by-products?